-The Issue of College Major Stereotyping: Will This Epidemic End?
+The Issue of College Major Stereotyping

 It was a pretty average Tuesday morning — normal lecture, quiet discussions, and a cold classroom.
 The monotonous voice of our literature professor nearly soothed us to sleep.
 While the initial topic being discussed was the role of the “artist,” what happened next sparked a real conversation.
-A student announced her feelings in regard to her creativity, relating back to the genius writer, Aschenbach, from Thomas Mann’s Death in Venice.
+A student announced her feelings in regard to her creativity, relating back to the genius writer Aschenbach from Thomas Mann’s Death in Venice.
 “I hate when people assume I’m going into teaching after telling them I’m an English major,” she remarked.
-This statement struck me in my core.
+This statement struck me at my core.
 Why do people always assume that our goal is to teach?
 And how did this rationale arise?
 Like Aschenbach, most of us feel stigmatized for our desire to create.

 During my sophomore year, I made the switch from being a STEM student to a Liberal Arts student.
 My friends praised my decision, one of them stating that I didn’t “fit in” with my previous major.
-Nevertheless, studying English has had its drawbacks.
-My family has expressed a discomfort with this change.
+However, studying English has had its drawbacks.
+My family has expressed discomfort with this change.
 “Are you sure you want to switch?
 You won’t be making as much money,” my mom maintained.
 Maybe she was right.
-I knew that getting an English degree would present me with less opportunities and financial instability.
+I knew that getting an English degree would present me with fewer opportunities and financial instability.
 Majoring in STEM is arguably more “practical” due to the technological age we are immersed in.
 But akin to Liberal Arts students, STEM majors — and others — are also victims of stereotypes.

 The magnitude of these common beliefs became widely detectable in early 2019 when a feud transpired on Twitter between Liberal Arts and STEM majors.
-Thousands of tweets erupted on my newsfeed and the argument was a trending topic.
-Nevertheless, this has been an ongoing debate for years.
+Although thousands of tweets erupted on my newsfeed and the argument was a trending topic, this has been an ongoing debate for years.
 One side argues that Art degrees are useless.
 The other side contends that individuals in STEM fields lack essential critical thinking and communication skills.
 Twitter user @mberwebb posted, “Good luck to the STEM majors who hate on Liberal Arts degrees but have 2.0 GPAs and no social skills.”
 Some of these tweets were even humorous, regardless of the widespread angst.
 Here are just a few: